garcia-nacho/Precfinder/README.md

 <code>git clone https://github.com/garcia-nacho/Precfinder</code>

-2. Save a multifasta file with the sequences that you want to test inside the folder Precfinder/Inference
+2. Copy a multifasta file with the sequences that you want to test inside the folder Precfinder/Inference

 <code>cp Sequences.fa Precfinder/Inference </code>